shiOuOrz/shiOuOrz/README.md

 - 🌓 Interested in congnitive neuroscience.
 - 🥛 Currently learning computer science and psychology.
-- 🏐 A super fan of the animation Haikyu!!.
+- 🏐 A super fan of the animation Haikyuu!!.

 <!---
 shiOuOrz/shiOuOrz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.